 These improvements are being delivered by Network Rail and the station is now being operated by Transport for London (TfL).
 Contracts were awarded in May 2019 and the station will remain open throughout the improvement works.

 - A new footbridge with four new lifts to provide step free access to every platform

 - A new waiting room on platform 4/5

-- Platform extensions and new and replacement canopies
+- Platform extensions to accommodate the new 200m long Elizabeth line trains and new and replacement canopies

 ELIZABETH LINE SERVICES FROM HAYES & HARLINGTON